kipkir/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print effective username of the current user
+all groups the current user is part of